Rooted in Community. Driven by Discovery. Committed to Arts and Culture.

 To foster meaningful experiences that promote the discovery of arts and culture, connect communities, and celebrate creators.

-Community: We serve Hamilton and believe in the power of our community.
+Community: We serve Hamilton and believe in the power of our communities.

-Diversity: We are committed to the principles of inclusion and equality.
+Diversity: We are committed to the principles of equitable inclusion and equity for diverse communities.

 Discovery: We encourage creative exploration and cultural curiosity.

-Sustainability: We will share local products and minimize our environmental footprint.
+Sustainability: We promote local products and minimize our environmental footprint.

 Integrity: We value trust and promise to be open, honest, and ethical in all that we do.